stevenchadburrow/AcolyteHandPICd32/README.md

 Comes with attachment possibilities for an SPI Micro SDcard Adapter and a FT232RL USB-to-UART Adapter.
 The PIC32 is programmed through ICSP port connecting to a PICkit3.

+*** Board Edits: Exchange the 74HCT273 for a 74AHCT273 for faster timing responses and thus less jitter and bleeding. ***

 <img src="BoardPopulated.jpg">

 <img src="TOTK-TETRA.jpg">